 - sit with a cushion behind your lower back

 - rest your arm on a cushion in your lap

-- if you injure your shoulder, try a pack of frozen peas in a tea towel for 5 minutes, 3 times a day to reduce bruising of soft tissues
+- if you injure your shoulder, try a pack of frozen peas in a tea towel for five minutes, three times a day to reduce bruising of soft tissues

-- if the pain starts more gradually, try a hot water bottle in a tea towel for 20 minutes, 2 to 3 times a day to ease the pain
+- if the pain starts more gradually, try a hot water bottle in a tea towel for 20 minutes, two to three times a day to ease the pain

 - completely stop using your shoulder – this can stop it getting better